Nasal Issues & Nosebleed

 Here are a few important things to remember: Always exercise under a therapist’s guidance.
 Start slow and increase intensity gradually.
 Family support and motivation are key during the recovery process.

 Early treatment gives the best results.
-If you notice any symptoms, do not ignore them.
-These could be early signs of prostate issues, and timely diagnosis can prevent serious complications.
-Bangla Health Connect can connect you with experts at Apollo Hospitals for consultations.
+If you notice any stroke symptoms, do not ignore them.
+Timely diagnosis and treatment can prevent serious complications.
+Bangla Health Connect can connect you with stroke specialists at leading hospitals abroad for consultations.

-We assist Bangladeshi patients with brain stroke treatment in India, including consultations, hospital selection, and comprehensive support.
+We assist Bangladeshi patients with brain stroke treatment abroad, including consultations, hospital selection, and comprehensive support.

 • Experienced stroke specialists